Overseas nurses denied NHS jobs

 Janet Davies, chief executive of the RCN, said: “These figures show that when nursing is not on the list, many trusts are unable to recruit enough nurses, which could have an impact on patient care.”

-Catherine Morgan, director of nursing at The Queen Elizabeth Hospital in King’s Lynn, said that she had been prevented from recruiting a number of overseas nurses.
+Catherine Morgan, director of nursing at The Queen Elizabeth Hospital in King’s Lynn, she had been prevented from recruiting a number of overseas nurses.

 “It is frustrating because we are running a hospital and do want it to be safe, and we had the opportunity to recruit from India and the Philippines and we had nurses keen to come over but haven’t been able to bring them over,” she said.